firefly-iii/docs/docs/docs/data-importer/index.md

 ### JSON file

 Optionally, FIDI accepts a JSON file with import configuration values.
-If you're just starting out, ignore this bit.

 ## And then what?

 Your transactions can be messy and confusing once imported.
-It can also be difficult to import to import a lot of data at once.
+It can also be difficult to import a lot of data at once.
 Be sure to read the page 🐤 [My First Import](help/my_first_import.md).